Goleta Beach at Sunset

 Course Description

-This course exposes students to a sampling of topics addressed by philosophers, focusing on the arguments used by philosophers to address complex and controversial claims.
+This course exposes students to a sampling of topics addressed by philosophers, and provides an introduction to tools such as logic, definitions, counterexamples and thought experiments, that philosophers use to reason about complex and controversial claims.

 Learning Objectives

-By the end of the course, in addition to knowing something about the arguments that have been provided for and against prominent philosophical views, you are expected to be able to apply basic tools of argumentation, argument criticism, and conceptal clarification in your own writing.
+By the end of the course, in addition to understanding the arguments that have been provided for and against prominent philosophical views, you are expected to be able to apply basic tools of argumentation, argument criticism, and conceptal clarification in your own writing about topics you have encountered in the class and to be able to apply these tools to examples of philosophical texts encountered for the first time.

 Required Materials

 The textbook is Learning from Arguments: An Introduction to Philosophy written by UCSB professor Daniel Korman.
 The book is provided free of charge through Canvas.
-It can also be downloaded at https://archive/KORLFA.pdf.
-If you want a hard copy you can buy it for $6.36 at Amazon.
+It can also be downloaded free of charge at https://philarchive.org/rec/KORLFA.
+If you want a printed and bound paperback copy you can buy it for $6.36 at Amazon.

 We will not be covering all the chapters in the book, nor will we do them in order.
 The order of reading is Introduction-1-2-5-3-6-8-9-10.
 You should also read Appendices 1 and 2 by the end of week 3 of the course.